makobouzu/spleeter/README.md

 The code of **Spleeter** is [MIT-licensed](LICENSE).

-## Disclaimer

-If you plan to use **Spleeter** on copyrighted material, make sure you get proper authorization from right owners beforehand.

 ## Troubleshooting

 **Spleeter** is a complex piece of software and although we continously try to improve and test it you may encounter unexpected issues running it.
 If that's the case please check the [FAQ page](https://github.com/deezer/spleeter/wiki/5.-FAQ) first as well as the list of [currently open issues](https://github.com/deezer/spleeter/issues)

-### Windows users

-   It appears that sometimes the shortcut command `spleeter` does not work properly on windows.
-This is a known issue that we will hopefully fix soon.
-In the meantime replace `spleeter separate` by `python -m spleeter separate` in command line and it should work.

-## Contributing

-If you would like to participate in the development of **Spleeter** you are more than welcome to do so.
-Don't hesitate to throw us a pull request and we'll do our best to examine it quickly.
-Please check out our [guidelines](.github/CONTRIBUTING.md) first.

 ## Note